 Hail a Cab

-An advantageous yet a not-so-advantageous option as the prices can be sky-rocketing even for short distances.
+An advantageous yet not-so-advantageous option as the prices can be sky-rocketing even for short distances.
 Taxi services offered by companies such as Uber and Ola are affordable as long as you are not traveling at odd hours.

 Opt for Public Transport

-If you live near a bus route or a subway system, public mode of conveyance could effectively reduce your travel expenses a great deal.
+If you live near a bus route or a subway system, a public mode of conveyance could effectively reduce your travel expenses a great deal.
 However, it may take longer than a car service and therefore, keep the allowance of extra time for traffic delays.
 Changing buses or trains might also not be a very comfortable alternative if you are traveling with a lot of luggage.

 While lack of sufficient parking space is not a problem we have to deal with, the prevalent woe of exorbitant parking charges is exacerbated by the long queue of cars that enter the airport to pick up or drop a passenger.
 Say you have gone to the airport just to give your friend a ride.
 Now, thanks to the long line of cars, you might have to wait for a time greater than the allowed free-parking time.